bitterjug/devjournal-crypto/devjournal.markdown

 ## 2014-03-19 15:17 Wednesday

-- [ ] Collapsable toggle for status updates to display most recent
+- [-] Collapsable toggle for status updates to display most recent
-  - [ ] Css it to look active with the finger link
+  - [-] Css it to look active with the finger link
-  - [ ] Make status date default to today so they can't enter an update without a date
+  - [-] Make status date default to today so they can't enter an update without a date
-  - [ ] New status not being added to bottom of list: possibly use auto-allocated dates with timestamps to do ordering?
+  - [-] New status not being added to bottom of list: possibly use auto-allocated dates with timestamps to do ordering?

-- [ ] Fix colours on search bar
+- [-] Fix colours on search bar
-- [ ] Zebra stripe tables to make them more readable in wide screen
+- [-] Zebra stripe tables to make them more readable in wide screen

 ## 2014-03-20 09:22 Thursday

-- [ ] Fill in today's date by default in status updates
+- [-] Fill in today's date by default in status updates
-- [ ] Sorting by date still not working?
+- [-] Sorting by date still not working?
-- [ ] I'm not seeing link buttons on Pen RTE
+- [-] I'm not seeing link buttons on Pen RTE

 ## 2014-03-20 10:52 Thursday

-- [ ] Clearning the search filter criteria after demo left some items greyed out
+- [x] Clearning the search filter criteria after demo left some items greyed out

 ## 2014-03-20 11:53 Thursday